-Virtual format for National Honours and Awards Ceremony 2020
+Virtual format for National Honours and Awards ceremony 2020

-KINGSTON, Jamaica— Minister of Culture, Gender Entertainment and Sport, Olivia Grange, says this year's National Honours and Awards Investiture Ceremony will be held virtually.
+Minister of Culture, Gender, Entertainment and Sport Olivia Grange has advised that the Government of Jamaica will use a virtual format for the 2020 National Honours and Awards investiture ceremony.

-According to a statement from the minister, the ceremony will be broadcast on National Heroes Day, October 19, beginning at 8:30 on national television and social media.
+The ceremony will be broadcast on National Heroes Day, October 19, 2020, on national television stations and social media, beginning at 8:30 am.

-Grange, who has oversight for national commemorative events, said the decision to move to a virtual platform was necessary as the Government works to prevent further spread of COVID-19.
+Grange, who has oversight for national commemorative events, stated that the decision to move to a virtual platform was necessary as the Government works to prevent further spread of the novel coronavirus.

-“The 2020 recipients are requested to be available for photographs to facilitate the made-for-television production of the ceremony,” it added.

-The ministry said the production will take place over two days — Friday, October 2 and Saturday, October 3 — at the National Indoor Sports Centre.
+The 2020 recipients have been asked to make themselves available for photographs, to facilitate the made-for-television ceremony.
+The production will be done over two days — Friday, October 2 and Saturday, October 3 — at National Indoor Sports Centre.

-Grange appealed for the understanding and cooperation of all honourees whose participation in this year's ceremony is being coordinated through the Chancery & Protocol Section of the Office of the Prime Minister.
+Grange appealed for the understanding and cooperation of all honorees whose participation in this year's ceremony is being coordinated through the Chancery and Protocol Section of the Office of the Prime Minister.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login